nuxt/nuxt/docs/3.api/1.composables/use-fetch.md

 This composable provides a convenient wrapper around [`useAsyncData`](/docs/api/composables/use-async-data) and [`$fetch`](/docs/api/utils/dollarfetch).

-It automatically generates a key based on URL and fetch options, provides type hints for request URLs based on server routes, and infers API response type.
+It automatically generates a key based on URL and fetch options, provides type hints for request URLs based on server routes, and infers the API response type.

 ## Type